ignite/cli/docs/docs/kb/10-band.md

 ------
 ```

-Leave this terminal tab open so you can monitor the relayer.
+Leave this terminal tab open, so you can monitor the relayer.

 ## Make a request transaction

 In another terminal tab, use the `oracled` binary to make a request transaction.
-Because BandChain has multiple scripts already deployed into the network, you can request any data using the BandChain script id.
-In this case, use script 37 for Coin Rates:
+Because BandChain has multiple scripts
+already deployed into the network, you can request any data using the BandChain script id.
+In this case, use script 37
+for Coin Rates:

 ```bash
 # Coin Rates (script 37 into the testnet)